It looks like you're using IE11...

 | Variation of licensing particulars | £100 |

 Stationary licence holders can only trade on designated sites.
-Licence applications will be considered for the bold streets only.
-All sites are for daytime trading unless otherwise specified.
+Licence applications will be considered for the streets marked as available in the table.
+All sites are for daytime trading unless otherwise stated.

 You should allow a minimum of 28 days from the date of receipt for us to process your application for a stationary or mobile street trading licence.

-The application for a temporary street trading licence needs to be submitted at least 42 days before the event.
+For a temporary street trading licence application, you need to submit this at least 42 days before the event.

 You have the right to appeal our decision if:

 Our officers can seize any property, goods, holders, equipment, stalls or vehicles if they have reasonable grounds to suspect that someone is trading illegally.
-We can issue a fixed penalty notice up to £1,000 to an illegal trader.
+We can prosecute an illegal street trader, resulting in a fine.
 The seized goods can be destroyed.

-We have further guidance which you may also find helpful.
-Email [email protected] or call us on 028 9027 0650 if you want further information on:
+Email [email protected] or call us on 028 9027 0650 if you want more information or pre-application advice on street trading.

 For more information and advice, get in touch.